 As mentioned, you typically use the SMB cmdlets to manage SMB shares (as discussed in Chapter 10, Managing Shared Data, including the Creating and securing SMB shares recipe).
 Likewise, you carry out most AD management activities using AD cmdlets rather than accessing the information via WMI.
 Nevertheless, you can do things with WMI, such as event handling, that can be very useful to the IT professional.

 A WMI class contains one or more properties which are attribute of an occurrence of a WMI class.
-For example, the Win32_Share class contains a Name property that holds the share hame for that share.
+For example, the Win32_Share class contains a Name property that holds the share name for that share.
 Each WMI property has a data type, such as integer or string.
 The Name that a WMI object can take when requested.
 The Win32_Share class, for example, has a Create() method to create a new SMB share and a Delete() method to remove a specific share.
-A method can be a dynamic (instance-based) method or a and static (class-related) methods.
+A method can be dynamic (instance-based) or static (class-related).
 The Win32_Share's Delete() method is a dynamic method you use to delete a particular SMB share.
 The Create() method is a static method that the class can perform to create a new SMB share.

-Getting Ready
+Getting ready